Virgile-Foussereau/volleyRL/README.md

 Trained models are available to be used directly.
 To use them on a team, set each of the player behavior type to `Default` and the model you want in the `Model` parameter in unity.
 Use a Hitter model for player 1 and Setter model for player 2.
 The following teams are included:

 ### Main RL team
-- `Hitter_RL.onnx` - Agent trained to specialize in smashing
+- `Hitter_RL.onnx` - Agent trained to specialize in spiking
 - `Setter_RL.onnx`- Agent trained to specialize in defense and set

 ### RL team trained without jump penalty (for comparison purpose)
-- `Hitter_RL_without_jump_penalty.onnx` - Agent trained to specialize in smashing, without jump penalty
+- `Hitter_RL_without_jump_penalty.onnx` - Agent trained to specialize in spiking, without jump penalty
 - `Setter_RL_without_jump_penalty.onnx`- Agent trained to specialize in defense and set, without jump penalty for the hitter

 ### Hard-coded baseline